In this guide, I review the 5 bests tools to monitor application network traffic.

 1. Network Traffic Analysis Using Packet Captures

-2. Monitoring The Flow of Traffic With Netflow
+2. Monitoring The Flow of Application Traffic With Netflow

 Netflow was developed by Cisco if you want to learn more about this technology I recommend reading this article, Introduction to Cisco IOS Netflow